Let's talk about online stalking!

 Words for stalking in other languages: tiktik (slang word for surveillance), chedkhaani (more harassment than stalking in Hindi), Pinnale pouva, pinthudarunnu (malayalam), peecha karna (Hindi), Kaboo me rakhna, Chhupkese Peecha Karna (Terms in Hindi), mentioned by participants.

-In the same vein, a report by the Centre for International Governance Innovation (2023)5 affirmed que " the current digital landscape is one where the cruelest voices often dominate and discriminatory hierarchies are reinforced through negative engagement in digital spaces, preventing women and LGBTQ+ people from participating freely, safely and authentically in them."
-Such violence, known as online stalking, would not be being investigated in depth, leaving room for its greater problematization in the three regions, and even the need for greater research to ensure that this conversation continues with increased emphasis in the future.
+In the same vein, a report by the Centre for International Governance Innovation (2023)5 affirmed that " the current digital landscape is one where the cruelest voices often dominate and discriminatory hierarchies are reinforced through negative engagement in digital spaces, preventing women and LGBTQ+ people from participating freely, safely and authentically in them."
+Such violence, known as online stalking, was not investigated in depth, leaving room for its greater problematisation in the three regions, and left open the need for greater research to ensure the continuance of this conversation with increased emphasis in the future.

 (Participant in the open conversation on online stalking, 2024)

 According to participants from Pakistan, the Philippines, and India, women are most often assaulted by family members.
-In the African region religious extremists are cited as the most common aggressors against women and LGBTIQ+ communities.
+In the African region, religious extremists are cited as the most common aggressors against women and LGBTIQ+ communities.
 In the group for the Latin American region, the usual aggressors are domestic partners and former partners, but also right-wing extremists, especially against the LGBTIQ+ community or activists.
-Also, participants in the focus groups and interviews in Latin America mentioned the possibility of using parental control apps to surveil third parties, such as former domestic partners, or purchase such apps to track victims in real time in the African region.
+Additionally, participants in the focus groups and interviews in Latin America mentioned the possibility of using parental control apps to surveil third parties (such as former domestic partners).
+Participants in the African region also mentioned the use of such apps to track down victims in real time in the African region.

 (Participant in the open conversation on online stalking, 2024)